sendstreak/sendstreak-node/README.md

-# Tinkermail Node.js SDK
+# SendStreak Node.js SDK

-[Tinkermail](https://www.tinkermail.io) is a simple interface that lets you integrate quickly to Amazon SES, Gmail or any other SMTP server to send your transactional emails easily and pretty much for FREE.
+[SendStreak](https://www.sendstreak.com) is a simple interface that lets you integrate quickly to Amazon SES, Gmail or any other SMTP server to send your transactional emails easily and pretty much for FREE.

 ## New package!